 Question put and agreed to.
+Bill read a third time and passed.

 DEVELOPMENT FUND (1955 AND 1956 APPROPRIATION) BILL, 1957

 The Financial Secretary (Mr. Essex): I beg to move the second reading of a Bill intituled:

 "An Ordinance to make provision for the appropriation to the Development Fund of certain sums of money transferred thereto from the revenues and funds of the Colony".